First published 2014. Updated Feb 2019.

 - Polo (polow), is when the rice is mixed with other ingredients like meat, vegetables and fruit, like Zereshk Polo (Barberry Rice), Morasa Polo (Jewelled Rice) and Sabzi Polo (Herbed Rice).

-So for our very first in the Persian series, we are going to cook Chelow, with Tahdig, of course!
+So for our very first in the Persian series, we are going to cook Chelo, Persian steamed rice, with Tahdig.

 Traditionally, the rice is always soaked in salted water for at least a couple of hours before cooking.
 However, I have long dispensed with the soaking method, having found that I much prefer the final texture without.
 If you are a soaking kind of person though, go ahead, soak in cool water for a couple of hours with 2 tsp of salt.

 - Rice Tahdig – a crispy base of rice (see below)

 - Bread Tahdig – layers of any old flat bread

 - Spaghetti Tahdig – seriously!
 Of course other types of pasta are often also used

 There are 3 different plain rice tahdig.
 To get the perfect Tahdig, you place a ladle or two full of the parboiled rice into hot fat before gradually adding the rest of the rice in.